iu-data-science-python-i590-Group1/final-project-team-python-byte/README.md

 Name 2: Mario
 1. Reviewed Code and made sure the same calculations could be done in PyCharm as were done in Jupyter.
    - Made sure all calculations are done and consistent throughout the entire project.
 For example the mean was calculated and filled into the correct NAN fields.
+2. Made sure the code would work on a variety of environments
-2. Made sure each bullet point was completed from the list of tasks assigned in the Assignment Details.
+3. Reviewed if different sets of code arrived at the same conclusion (example handling a task in pandas two different ways) QA process steps.
+Made sure each bullet point was completed from the list of tasks assigned in the Assignment Details.
 Below are the specifics:
     - Completed: Replace ? by NaN in column A7.
 Use ____.replace('?', np.NaN) - but properly specify A7 column.
 (Completed Under Markdown 'Replace ? by NaN in column A7'
     - Completed: After replacing - your column needs to be converted back to numeric.
 Apply pandas function pd.to_numeric() for column A7 - Shown through printing the datatype as an object, then shown through changing through to_numeric function
     - Completed: Report how many NaN.
 Use isnull() function applied to the dataframe.
 Then you can use arithmetic sum(): Shown after Markdown 'Check Null Values and Total Count'